TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Drugs.com provides accurate and independent information on more than 24,000 prescription drugs, over-the-counter medicines &. natural products.
 This material is provided for educational purposes only and is not to be used for medical advice, diagnosis or treatment.

-Data sources include Micromedex™ (updated Sep 17th, 2012), Cerner Multum™ (updated Sep 20th, 2012), Wolters Kluwer™ (updated Oct 2nd, 2012) and others.
+Data sources include Micromedex™ (updated Oct 15th, 2012), Cerner Multum™ (updated Oct 20th, 2012), Wolters Kluwer™ (updated Oct 2nd, 2012) and others.
 To view content sources and attributions, refer to our editorial policy.

 Copyright © 2000-2012 Drugs.com.
 All rights reserved.